What to Do About Those Old Pipes in Your House

 Older homes charm the socks off of many homebuyers.
 The architecture both inside and out brings back memories of the good old days.
 Further, many older homes come with better bones than some newly built houses.

-If you fell for an old house, you may have overlooked a few things that could cause future problems.
+If you fell in love with an old house, you may have overlooked a few things that could cause future problems, like old pipes.

 Outdated electrical systems and furnaces likely didn’t make it past your home inspector’s eyes.
-What inspectors sometimes miss are old pipes.
+But old pipes may have.

 Read today’s post for tips on what you can do about old plumbing.